Courthouse steps with scales of justice

 Regardless of how quickly you and your spouse reach agreement, California law imposes a mandatory six-month waiting period from the date your spouse is served before your divorce can be finalized.
 This is the absolute minimum timeline.

-In practice, cases at the High Desert District courthouse that proceed efficiently — with full disclosure and a settlement agreement — can often be resolved in seven to twelve months total.
+In practice, cases at the Barstow Family Court that proceed efficiently — with full disclosure and a settlement agreement — can often be resolved in seven to twelve months total.
 Cases that go to trial, involve complex assets, or have contested custody issues can take significantly longer.

 We appear at this courthouse regularly.
-We know the court staff, the filing procedures, and the judicial officers who hear family law cases in Victorville.
+We know the court staff, the filing procedures, and the judicial officers who hear family law cases at the Barstow Family Court.
 That local experience means we can give our clients realistic expectations about how their case will proceed and what the judge is likely to consider important.

-If you have never been to the Victorville courthouse, we can walk you through what to expect before your first appearance.
+If you have never been to the Barstow Family Court, we can walk you through what to expect before your first appearance.

 Frequently Asked Questions